 The cost for the 6 week series will be only $75 (or $60 for ALUMNI or current writing students), on Tuesdays from 8:15- 9:15 pm.
+Our next rotation of Topics will begin Tuesday August 23rd, 2022.
 Sign up below to receive your Zoom invitation, and indicate the Date(s) or Topics of choice.

 Previous Recorded Topics (available for purchase to view):

 - Under the Scope, How much story is too much story?
 Fitting the size of the story to the length of the medium.

 - On Research, What needs to be researched and what doesn’t.
 How to do research for fiction, and when accuracy matters versus when precise details are unwanted.

 - Dropping Exposition, Tips and tricks for teaching the audience what it needs to know without making their eyes role.